Best Slovenian Food: 12 Delicious Dishes You Have to Try

 It comes as no surprise that honey is widely used in Slovenian cuisine.
 The indigenous Carniolan bee is responsible for making this high-quality honey called Slovenski med.
 It even has a protected geographical indication.

-There are many types of this delicious treat including forest honey, silver fir honey, acacia honey, and linden honey to name a few.
+There are many types including forest honey, silver fir honey, acacia honey, and linden honey to name a few.
 Slovenian honey is used for many purposes such as spreads, sauces, toppings, baking in pastries, and paired with dried fruits and dairy dishes.

 I wasn’t joking when I said Slovenians are really into their bees!
 According to Time Magazine, “1 out of every 200 people is a beekeeper.”